SaulAryehKohn/SNRpaper/README.md

 # SNRpaper

-Survey of SNRs in PAPER SGP
+Survey of SNRs (and other objects) in PAPER SGP